 For this serving in your diet, the amount of Calories is 276 kcal (14% RDA), the amount of Protein is 14 g (25% RDA), the amount of Fat is 22.53 g (35% RDA) and the amount of Carbohydrate is 4.27 g (3% RDA).

 The vitamin a amounts and nutrition facts for 100g is shown in the bar chart below as percentages of the recommended daily allowance.

-For the food Beerwurst, pork and beef the typical serving size is 1 serving 2 oz (or 56 g) which contains 1.68 mcg of Vitamin A. For this serving the Calories content is 154.56 kcal, the Protein content is 7.84 g, the Fat content is 12.62 g and the Carbohydrate content is 2.39 g.
+For the food Beerwurst, pork and beef the typical serving size is 1 serving 2 oz (or 56 g) which contains 1.68 mcg of Vitamin A. In terms of the gram weight and total content for this serving the Calories content is 154.56 kcal, the Protein content is 7.84 g, the Fat content is 12.62 g and the Carbohydrate content is 2.39 g.